abhushanaj/react-hooks.abhushan.dev/www/README.md

 ## Running locally

+1. Install dependencies using `pnpm install` command from the root of the project.

-Refer to the [Readme](../README.md) file present on the root of the project.
+2. Start the dev server using `pnpm dev:www` command run from the root of the project.

+3. The site should be accessible on [localhost:3000](http://localhost:3000/)